magynhard/ruby-nice/doc/object.jsdoc.md

 <a name="Object+getLast"></a>

 ### object.getLast() &rarr; [<code>Object</code>](#Object)
-Returns the last element of the array
+Returns the last element of the object

 **Example**
 ```js